cloud-marcel/Operationalizing-Machine-Learning/starter_files/README.md

 In this project, I continued to work with the [Bank Marketing](https://automlsamplenotebookdata.blob.core.windows.net/automl-sample-notebook-data/bankmarketing_train.csv) dataset.
 I used Azure to configure a cloud-based machine learning production model, deploy it, and consume it.
 Both `Azure ML Studio` and `Python SDK` were used.

 ## Architectural Diagram
-In this project, we use AutoML to train a best model, then operationalize it by following the workflow below.
+In this project, I used AutoML to find and train a best model, then operationalize it by following the workflow below.

-The following diagram provides a visual summary of the workflow:
+The following diagram provides a visual summary of the workflow (source: Udacity classroom):
 ![Workflow](/starter_files/images/Workflow.JPG)

 As you can see, the steps were:
-1. Authentication: Creation of a Service Principal account and associate it with a specific workspace
+1. Authentication: Creation of a Service Principal account and association it with a specific workspace
 2. Automated ML Experiment:  Creation of an experiment using Automated ML, configuration of a compute cluster and using cluster to run the experiment
-3. Deploy the best model: Deploying the Best Model will allow to interact with the HTTP API service and interact with the model by sending data over POST requests
+3. Deploy the best model: Deploying the Best Model will allow to interact with the HTTP API service and interaction with the model by sending data over POST requests
 4. Enable logging: Enabling Application Insights and retrieving logs
 5. Swagger Documentation: Consumption of the deployed model using Swagger
 6. Consume model endpoints: Consumption of the deployed model via script